harmony-one/h/progress/rikako-hatoya.md

+2025-01-27 Mon:

+---

+2025-01-26 Sun: Look into Deepseek AI models.
+Chapter 10 Mathematics in Lean.

+2025-01-25 Sat: Continued tutorial for Mathematics in Lean (Chapter 9/10).
+Read on the year ahead for infra (delphi digital).

+2025-01-24 Fri: In-person team sync.
+Continued tutorial for Mathematics in Lean (Chapter 9).

 2025-01-23 Thu: Started working on Chapter 9 for Mathematics in Lean (current goal date is 01-27 for the whole tutorial).

 2025-01-22 Wed: Chapter 8 for Mathematics in Lean.
 Sync with team, scoping out and adjustment of deliverables on FLT by continuing reading through paper.